Iva, South Carolina 29655

 - Camp Service Projects: The Ranger or Campmaster MAY provide you with ideas for camp projects but generally, you should make plans before you come to camp.
 The tools to accomplish these and other chores around camp will be located at the Quartermaster.
 All tools and gear must be returned prior to checkout.
 The Campmaster is responsible to assure that tools and gear are returned and in good shape.

 - Vandalism and Damages: All vandalism and destruction of property will be reported to the Camp Ranger.
 The Campmaster will fill out an incident report and route the form to the Ranger.
-Units responsible for vandalism and destruction of property will be billed through the Council Service Center for the replacement cost of the damage.
+Units responsible for vandalism and destruction of property will be billed through the Scout office for the replacement cost of the damage.

 - Personal Property: Blue Ridge Council cannot be responsible for loss or damage to personal property at camp.
 It is recommended that campers have insurance coverage for property brought to camp.
 Most homeowner's policies include coverage.

-- Insurance Coverage: All Blue Ridge Council units are covered under Council insurance.
+- Insurance Coverage: All Blue Ridge Council units are covered under council insurance.
 If an accident should occur, send an insurance form with the unit leader.
 A supply of these forms is on hand at the Campmaster cabin.
-Non-Scouting units have provided to the Council Service Center their insurance information so no forms need to be issued.

-- Check in and check out with the Caretaker--Tracy Norris.
+- Check in and check out with the Caretaker--Tim Parker.

 - All waterfront activities require current Safe Swim Defense and Safety Afloat certificatuon by at least one adult.